Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 French Oak Barrels filled with Ornellaia Red Wine at Masseto Winery

-The story behind the pieces of Arts in the Cellars is really poetic and tells a story both of the artist and the Ornellaia Wine Philosophy.
+The story behind the pieces of Arts in the Cellars is poetic and tells a story both of the artist and the Ornellaia Wine Philosophy.

 L'Infinito by Photographer Artist Rodney Graham for Ornellaia 2011 Vendemmia d'Artista

 The upside-down photo of one of the trees on the Ornellaia Estate in the Wine Room where all vintages of Ornellaia so far are kept is called ”Infinity”.
 With the branches and crown of the tree turned and growing downwards this represents the roots of the Ornellaia grapes, growing towards the sky…which of course, with this piece of Wine Art, is a symbol for the roots of Ornellaia Vines growing into infinity.